Let’s face it. Hiring a Career Coach to help you change, manage or support your Career is a BIG decision.

 This works both ways: you should have an opportunity to talk with the Coach without commitment about what you want and hear how they can help you.
 This will help you decide if they are a good match, while they can get a better sense of your particular needs.

-For Coaching to be successful, both parties need commitment from each other.
+For Coaching to be successful, both parties need a strong commitment from each other.

 Manage your own expectations